CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-ama-first-step.md

 The committed-deal license comes with such benefits as:

 - **Welcome package** that includes real-time training where we explain how to run a CluedIn project.
 - **Fixed price** for the license.

-- **Enterprise 24/7 support** as per our enterprise support agreement and SLAs.
+- **Enterprise 24/7 support** in accordance with our enterprise support agreement and service level agreements (SLAs).
 - **Managed service from CluedIn** for the client's CluedIn application infrastructure.

 In addition, you will automatically get 2 free CluedIn licenses for **development and test environments**.